• Skip to main content

 9. Don’t waste more time: ( “Really-Really” Important)

-If you remain on the sidelines whether to transfer an account to a collection agency or not, the situation will only worsen over time.
+If you remain on the sidelines regarding whether to transfer an account to a collection agency or not, the situation will only worsen over time.
 Without a doubt, approach a small business collection agency if your payment has been due for over 60-90 days.

 Small Business Debt Collection Agency

-Most commercial collection agencies will not charge you anything until your money is collected.
+Commercial collection agencies will not charge you anything until your money is collected.
 Depending on the amount owed and the circumstances, a small business collection agency will charge between 30% to 40% of the amount they recover.
 Fully understand the fee structure before hiring a collection agency.

 Keep all invoices, proof of goods or services delivered, and copies of reminder invoices sent by you.
-Also, keep a copy of communications done via email and date/time of phone calls made by you and what they have been telling you.
+Also, keep a copy of communications done via email and the date/time of phone calls made by you and what they have been telling you.
 Provide this information to your Collection Agency while submitting this account.

 11. Take LEGAL ACTION if necessary.

-Depending on many factors (age, the amount owed and risk), your small business collection agency will advise you if filing a lawsuit is advisable.
+Depending on many factors (age, the amount owed, and risk), your small business collection agency will advise you if filing a lawsuit is advisable.

 There is no guarantee that your business relationship with the client will remain intact.
-Still, a step by step approach will increase the chances of resolving things amicably.
+Still, a step-by-step approach will increase the chances of resolving things amicably.

 Recommended article: Improve Cash Flow for your Business